 The text that appears on the Red Button bridge menu when a viewer presses red and links to the video content.
 There are limitations on text length.

 Schedule 9 lists all paperwork which must be completed and delivered for a Red Button commission.

 The following paperwork should be completed as per normal linear commissions and sent to the relevant BBC delivery contact:

 Using the standard Television billing form template to be delivered three weeks before transmission.
 To be completed as per normal linear commission.
 An introduction to the Red Button service should be included on the billing form.
 See the marketing and promotion section of this page for more information.

 Download the billing form from the Publicity page.

 This contains emergency production contact information and any gallery or OB numbers.
-The Indie Delivery Unit will send a copy of this form to the production which should be completed and returned to them seven days before transmission.
+The BBC delivery contact will send a copy of this form to the production which should be completed and returned to them seven days before transmission.